NixOS/nix.dev/source/contributing/documentation/style-guide.md

 Do not assume a personal relationship with readers, prefer clarity and brevity to emotional appeal.

-Use second person ("you") to refer to the reader and only use "we" to refer to the Nix Community.
+Use "you" to refer to the reader and only use "we" to refer to the authors.
+Both should be rarely needed.

+For example:

+> You will have to deploy secrets to the remote machine.
+> We chose to show the explicit, manual process using `scp` here, but there are various tools to automate that.

 ### Be correct, cite sources